BioplatformsAustralia/bpaotu/README.md

   files that can be used by React to supply environment variables to the frontend[info](https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used)

-  In particular, the only purpose of `./.env` is to document the available keys for manual generation of `./.env_local`.
+  The only purpose of `./.env_local.template` is to document the available keys for manual generation of `./.env_local`.

   Ensure that other keys have a value set so the page will work (dummy values are fine).
 In particaular, CKAN_DEVEL_USER_EMAIL and BPAOTU_AUTH_SECRET_KEY need values, and possibly others.

+- Generate `./.env`.
+This should contain `KEY=value` lines.
+See `./.env.template` for keys.
+  This must have valid `POSTGRES_USER`, `POSTGRES_PASSWORD` and `REDIS_PASSWORD` values.

+  Note that `.env` is used to supply environment variables to the `docker-compose.yml` file, and that these variables are not passed to any container.
+This way sensitive information is not included in `docker-compose.yml`.

 - Build the docker images